On-Page Optimization: A Comprehensive Guide

 Effectively implementing structured data involves:

-- Using Site Audit tools to ensure that structured data is properly implemented across your web pages.
+• Using Site Audit tools to ensure that structured data is implemented adequately across your web pages.

 Incorporating structured content, such as lists or definitions, can improve your chances of appearing in featured snippets, further enhancing your search visibility.
 By leveraging structured data and schema markup, you can provide a richer user experience and boost your SEO efforts.